 Respectable cash back on gas, restaurants and more

-Cardholders earn 2 percent cash back on purchases at gas stations and restaurants (on up to $25,000 spent in combined purchases each account anniversary year), along with an unlimited 1 percent cash back on all other purchases.
-These rates are in line with industry standards and represent a great way to earn some money on everyday expenses.
+Cardholders earn 2 percent cash back on purchases at gas stations and restaurants on up to $25,000 spent in combined purchases each account anniversary year, along with an unlimited 1 percent cash back on all other purchases.
+These rates are in line with industry standards and represent a great way to earn money on everyday business expenses.

 Generous welcome offer

-The welcome offer alone may make this card worth it for many business owners — you can earn $750 in cash back when you spend $6,000 within three months of account opening.
-This cash bonus may be a stretch to qualify for if your business expenses typically fall under $2,000 per month, but it could be worth upping your spending a tad if you can afford to.
+The welcome offer alone could make this card worth it for many business owners: You can earn $750 in cash back when you spend $6,000 within three months of account opening.
+This cash bonus may be a stretch to qualify for if your business expenses typically fall under $2,000 a month, but it could be worth increasing your spending a tad, if you can afford to.

 Simple but flexible redemption options

-One of the main attractions of a cash back credit card is the simplicity of redeeming rewards.
+A main attraction of a cash back credit card is the simplicity of redeeming rewards.
 Rather than having to calculate the value of the rewards received from a points-earning credit card — or having to choose redemption options that maximize your earnings — you can simply earn (and redeem for) cash back on all of your purchases.

-However, in addition to redeeming for cash back, this card also comes with several other redemption options, including gift cards, travel through the Chase Ultimate Rewards portal or paying with points at select merchants.
+In addition to redeeming for cash back, this card comes with several other redemption options, including gift cards, travel through the Chase Ultimate Rewards portal or paying with points at select merchants.

 No annual fee

 Unlike many cards of its caliber, the Ink Business Cash doesn’t charge an annual fee.
-This means that, even if you aren’t focused on maximizing your rewards, there’s no chance that you’ll be in the red at the end of the year (so long as you don’t get into credit card debt, of course).
 Combined with the simplicity and flexibility of Chase’s rewards program, the $0 annual fee makes this card an especially attractive option for cardholders who prefer a “set it and forget it” approach to credit card rewards.

 Intro APR on purchases

-The Ink Business Cash would be a good card to consider if you need to pay down a large business purchase over time.
-This card features a 0 percent intro APR on purchases for the first 12 months, after which the card charges a 17.99 percent to 23.99 percent variable APR.
+The Ink Business Cash is a good card to consider if you need to pay down a large business purchase over time.
+This card features a 0 percent intro APR on purchases for the first 12 months, after which the card charges an 18.49 percent to 24.49 percent variable APR.

 Travel and purchase protections